pricklygorse/Interactive-Image-Background-Remover/README.md

 Tested on Linux and Windows, but not Mac

-You can use the python script or download executables from [https://github.com/pricklygorse/interactive-image-background-remover/actions?query=is%3Asuccess](https://github.com/pricklygorse/interactive-image-background-remover/actions?query=is%3Asuccess).
-Choose the most recent build, and scroll down to Artefacts
+You can use the python script or download binaries from the releases section.
+Linux and Windows builds have been tested, Mac has not.

 ![Screenshot of main window](Images/main_image.jpg)